Pakistan's old English manners spell youth Scrabble success

 Despite a musty reputation, the word-spelling game has a cult youth following in Pakistan, a legacy of the English language imposed by Britain's empire but which the country has adapted into its own dialect since independence.

-In the eccentric field of competitive Scrabble, Pakistan's youngsters reign supreme the current youth world champions and past victors more times than any other nation since the tournament debuted in 2006.
+In the eccentric field of competitive Scrabble, Pakistan's youngsters reign supreme boasting the current youth world champion and more past victors than any other nation since the tournament debuted in 2006.

 "It requires a lot of hard work and determination," said 13-year-old Asher after vanquishing a grey-bearded opponent.